AbuSalehFaysal/my-journey-to-product-management/README.md

 ## SCAMPER

 SCAMPER represents Substitute, Combine, Adapt, Modify/Magnify, Put to other uses, Eliminate, and Reverse.
 In simple words, it's a tool for the pm to analyze the current product, identify areas of improvement, and discover new features or entirely new products, ensuring competitive advantage and long-term success.

+## Iterative Process in Product Management

+Generally, the Iterative process means repetition.
+In product management, pm uses this process to continuously improve their products, which roughly includes creating, testing, refining and repeating.

 ---